dagger/dagger/docs/current/guides/757394-use-service-containers.md

 Dagger cancels each service run after a 10 second grace period to avoid frequent restarts.
 :::

-It's worth noting that services are just containers, and all containers in Dagger have run-exactly-once semantics.
-Concurrent runs of the same container synchronize and attach to the same run with progress/logs multiplexed to each caller.
-Canceling a run only interrupts the container process when all runs are canceled, so new clients can come and go throughout a service run.
+Services are based on containers, but they run a little differently.
+Whereas regular containers in Dagger are de-duplicated across the entire Dagger Engine, service containers are only de-duplicated within a Dagger client session.
+This means that if you run separate Dagger sessions that use the exact same services, they will  each get their own "instance" of the service.
+This process is carefully tuned to preserve caching at each client call-site, while prohibiting "cross-talk" from one Dagger session's client to another Dagger session's service.

-Run-exactly-once semantics are very convenient.
-You don't have to come up with names and maintain instances of services; they're content-addressed, so you just use them by value.
+Content-addressed services are very convenient.
+You don't have to come up with names and maintain instances of services; just use them by value.
 You also don't have to manage the state of the service; you can just trust that it will be running when needed and stopped when not.

 :::tip
 If you need multiple instances of a service, just attach something unique to each one, such as an instance ID.